 Handmade Elegant Indian Emerald Gemstone Silver Bracelet.
 The bracelet is adjustable to all sizes.
 Best for personal use and as a gift.
 Material: 9...View full details

 Shop from our Emerald jewelry collection, handmade by artisans around the world, and choose your next gift.
 Also known as the 'Stone of Successful Love', Emerald is connected with the Heart chakra.
 It was known as Cleopatra's favorite gem, and the ancient Romans associated Emerald with the goddess Venus.
-Nowadays, it is used on handmade bracelets, pendants, rings or earrings, and it is widely present on jewelry websites.
+Nowadays, it is used on handmade bracelets, pendants, rings or earrings, and is widely present on jewelry websites.

 FAQs about Emerald Jewelry